helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

 curl http://localhost:8080/pokemon/get/Meowth
 ```

-Retrieve `Meowth` with the alternate row mapper:
+Retrieve `Meowth` with the explicitly selected row mapper:

 ```shell
 curl http://localhost:8080/pokemon/explicit-mapper/Meowth
 ```

-The alternate mapper returns the recognizable name `"LOW-WEIGHT EXPLICIT: Meowth"`.
+The explicit mapper returns `"EXPLICIT: Meowth"`, which makes the selected mapper visible in the response.

 Retrieve `Meowth` by type and name: